Infoblox-PS/ibx-sdk/src_docs/user_guide/delete.md

 # Deleting Objects

-All WAPI object deletes should take the basic form:
+All WAPI object deletes can take the basic form:

 1. Get retreive the reference object
 ```python linenums="0"